abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

     array([[   6.25,    9.61,   49.  ],
            [ 100.  ,  121.  ,  144.  ]])

-!!!
-Info ""
 Here are a few more useful unary ufuncs:

 ```py
 print("Original ndarray")